 Navratri puja includes a series of significant practices during nine divine nights.
 It offers a comprehensive spiritual experience that brings people closer to the goddess and strengthens their faith.

 It begins with the installation of a Kalash, a consecrated water-filled pot, symbolizing the presence of Goddess Durga.
 Devotees recite the Durga Saptasati, which recounts her valorous battles against demons, seeking her blessings for protection and strength.
 Fasting during the day, with a focus on consuming vegetarian food, is a common aspect.
 The puja includes the daily performance of aartis (prayers), floral offerings, and lighting of lamps, fostering a deep connection with the divine.

 Navratri’s mantra is associated with the principle of purification.
 These Mantra include those included in the text ‘Durga Saptashati’.
 However, the quantum of effects depends on the level of sincerity with which the mantra is recited.
 During Navratri, devotees repeat the universal Navratri mantra for the invocation of Maa Durga, which is-

 Each mantra follows a pattern of rhythm, as in the number of syllables to create a certain effect.
 Hence the powerful Navratri mantra has to be recited with the right intonation and with full reverence.

-Since each day is dedicated to one particular form of Goddess Durga, each day has significance in terms of colour also.
+Each year, we get a different set of colours to be followed for each day in Navratri.
 Devotees not only wear those coloured dresses for that day but also decorate the idol of the Goddess in that particular colour.
 The devotees offer a particular coloured Saree to the Goddess each day.
 Each colour has a significance of its own and represents different forms of the Goddess.
+In Maharashtra and Gujarat girls and ladies and even some enthusiastic men follow the colours by wearing a Saree or dress of the colour of the day.
 Checkout:- Nine Colours of Navratri.